 Group Travel Tour Operator and DMC for Amiens and The Somme, France

-Base yourself in Amiens, a beautiful city of greenery, culture and history as you experience for yourself the profundity and poignancy of monuments like Thiepval and the Beaumont-Hamel Newfoundland Memorial .
-The tour will also take time to uncover the beautiful villages and towns of north France including Arras and Albert
+This tour is based in Amiens, a beautiful city of greenery, culture and history as you experience for yourself the profundity and poignancy of monuments like Thiepval and the Beaumont-Hamel Newfoundland Memorial .
+The tour will also take time to uncover the beautiful villages and towns of north France including Arras and Albert.

 Dates